Dr Abigail Wincott

 Research interests and expertise

-She is currently researching immersive or spatial sound for radiophonic journalism.
+She has focused especially on the use immersive sound for radiophonic journalism.
 In the age of headphone listening, binaural is experiencing a renaissance.
 It offers new creative possibilities for factual storytelling, but presents new challenges to the grammar and conventions of speech radio, production processes and even the identity of journalists.

 Abigail Wincott is interested in supervising students in media, journalism and cultural studies, particularly in the following areas: